Local limit of the random degree constrained process: Introduction

 For each vertex $v \in V(G^n)$ of the host graph~$G^n$, we independently let $d(v) \sim \underline{p}$ be the random \textbf{degree constraint} of~$v$.
-Hence~$p_k$ is approximately the fraction of vertices with degree constraint~$k$; note that by~\eqref{eq:upper-bound-assumption} no degree constraint is larger than~$\Delta$.
+Hence~$p_k$ is approximately the fraction of vertices with degree constraint~$k$.
+We assume $p_0=0$, because a vertex $v$ with $d(v)=0$ would remain isolated in the graph that we produce (so there would be no point in including it).